rickbronson/RC-Car-Camera/README.md

   - I've only tested this on a Wyze V2 so use caution on other devices.

+ - Grab a 16BG SD card (or larger) and use the target "mksdcard" in the main Makefile to make up an SD card.
+You might have to change some things (like /dev/sdb).
+You might have to unplug the card and re-plug it at the "sleep" line in the mksdcard target.

  - Wireup the ESP8266 into the remote control.

 ![Joystick mod](https://github.com/rickbronson/RC-Car-Camera/blob/master/docs/hardware/joystick-mod1.png "Joystick mod")